Padilla, Garamendi, Thompson Reiterate Calls Urging Biden Administration to Expand the Berryessa Snow Mountain National Monument

 Letter follows visit by Secretary Haaland to the Berryessa Snow Mountain National Monument

 WASHINGTON, D.C. — Today, U.S. Senator Alex Padilla (D-Calif.) and Representatives John Garamendi (D-Calif.-08) and Mike Thompson (D-Calif.-04) led a letter to President Biden and Interior Department Secretary Deb Haaland urging the Administration to use its authority under the Antiquities Act of 1906 to expand the Berryessa Snow Mountain National Monument to protect the entirety of Molok Luyuk.
-This effort follows a letter Padilla, Garamendi, and Thompson sent earlier this year — which pushed the Administration to include adjacent federally owned land known as the “Walker Ridge” tract — after the lawmakers received overwhelming local Tribal support to protect additional sacred land.
+This effort follows a letter Padilla, Garamendi, and Thompson sent last year — which pushed the Administration to include adjacent federally owned land known as the “Walker Ridge” tract — after the lawmakers received overwhelming local Tribal support to protect additional sacred land.

 The updated letter also requested that Secretary Haaland order the U.S. Board on Geographic Names to rename “Walker Ridge” to “Condor Ridge” and “Molok Luyuk” in the Patwin language of the Yocha Dehe Wintun Nation and other local Indigenous tribes.